-- Disability Services
+- Academic Advising

 - Assessment and Testing

-- Academic Advising

 - Counseling Services

+- Disability Services

 - Tutoring

 The Student Success Center at Pennsylvania Highlands Community College offers a variety of services focused on helping students have a positive and successful college experience.
-Students are encouraged to visit the Student Success Center.
-A few of the services provided include: accommodations for students with disabilities, tutoring, personal counseling, and testing services.
+Students are encouraged to visit the Student Success Center to learn more about these services as they pertain to the student's needs.